 You can use tools like our Link Reports (powered by Majestic) to discover more about your competitors’ link profiles.

-Once you have a good picture of the links to their webpage versus yours, you might think about identifying the quality, relevant domains linking to your competition whom you want a link from too.
+Once you have a good picture of the links to their webpage versus yours, you might think about identifying the quality, relevant domains linking to your competition from whom you want a link from too.

-Remember that quality and relevance can trump quantity of links, so use discretion when sizing up the domains.
+Remember that quality and relevance can trump the quantity of links, so use discretion when sizing up the domains.